My Year in Review 2019 – Part 2 of 2

 Happy New year!

 Overall, it was a very satisfying season on many levels in which hundreds of bass were caught and safely released by my clients, including numerous ‘PB’s and dozens of them caught their first ever bass on a either a certain lure type or lures in general.
 I would like to thank my family and friends, Sea Angler Magazine, Svendsen Sport UK, Osborne & Cragg in Plymouth and the online stores Lure Fishing For Bass and Veals Mail Order for their continued support.

 Moreover, I would like to thank everyone who reads and supports my blog, plus every single one of my clients (some of which travelled from as far afield as The Netherlands, Belgium and France) for their receptiveness and perseverance.
 The challenges that I/we face whilst attempting to track down and ultimately catch what is a tremendously wild and remarkably wily predator is what makes holding, admiring and returning one of these beautiful sporting species all the more special – I can’t wait for 2020.
 Happy New year to all of you!

-To enquire about or to purchase my book ‘The Lure of The Bass’ please complete the Contact Form (below) or to simply purchase direct please utilise the PayPal button (also below):
+To enquire about or to purchase my book ‘The Lure of The Bass’ please complete the Contact Form (below):